 Sellers of LTAs will need to provide some insolvency protection, but this type of bonding is limited when compared to what’s needed to sell package.

-If you sell a charter or a scheduled flight where a ticket isn’t issued straight away and you are not acting as an agent for an ATOL holder, you will need to hold an ATOL yourself and financially protect either with an ATOL Bond or trust account, the monies paid for that flight.
+If you sell a charter or a scheduled flight where a ticket isn’t issued straight away and you are not acting as an agent for an ATOL holder, you will need to hold an ATOL.
+You will also need to financially protect the monies paid for sales of ‘flight only’ either with financial failure insurance, an ATOL Bond or CAA ATOL trust account.

 Even if you can be sure of what type of sales you are making, the contractual capacity in which you are making those sales is crucial in assessing whether or not they need to be financially protected.
 Are you selling arrangements as an agent for another supplier or as the supplier of those arrangements yourself (i.e. you are acting as a principal in the contract)?
 You may think you are acting as an agent when you’re actually taking on a principal status, which may create obligations on you to financially protect your sales.